jeychenne/dolmen-qt/README.md

 # dolmen
-A platform for the analysis of annotated speech
+A platform for the analysis of annotated speech.
+See [www.dolmenling.com](http://www.dolmenling.com).